-Acne takes months to respond to treatment, so compliance and patience is key!
+Acne takes months to respond to treatment, so compliance and patience are key!

-The first step is treatment of the spots themselves; and sooner you start the better!
+The first step is the treatment of the spots themselves; the sooner you start the better!
 As it reduces the risk of scarring and dark marks.
 This can be achieved by:

 - creams or gels – they should be applied on all the acne prone areas every night, do not spot treat.